Nicolas-mahe/ansible-windows/labs/extra-labs/extra-lab_02.md

 2) Find the number of entry in the oscarng_versions using the appropriate jinja filter ( length )

-3) Sort the list by major version desc then minor version desc the appropriate jinja filter ( sort with an attribute )
+3) Sort the list by major version desc using the appropriate jinja filter ( sort with an attribute )

 4) Find the item in the list with version 7.5.3.14 using the appropriate jinja filter ( select )